-For any recorded step in a mabl browser test, if the target element cannot be found during the test run using the attributes mabl already knows about it, mabl will look for similar elements using auto-heal in an attempt to find the correct element after potential changes.
+In browser tests, if a target element cannot be found using its known attributes, mabl uses auto-heal to look for a similar element that is a strong match.
 While there are some nuances to this process, at a basic level the rules are as follows:

 - If the test passes, the auto-heal is saved.